ogame-ninja/documentation/doc/defender.md

 # Defender

-##### [Repatriate resources]<a name="repatriate-resources"></a>

-If you active this feature, all the planets are going to send their resources to the selected planet/moon.
-The repatriation process will happen at interval defined by **Repatriate interval** settings.
-If the **Repatriate moons** setting is ticked, the moons resources will be repatriated as well.
-If you want to keep a minimum amount of deuterium on your moons, you can configure it with **Min deut on moon**.

 ##### [Defender active]<a name="defender-active"></a>

 The bot will check for attacks every X interval of time and evacuate the attacked planet right before the attack.